Than Soe

 Than Soe (born 3 June 1952) is a Burmese former footballer.
 He competed in the men's tournament at the 1972 Summer Olympics.

+Career

+Club career

+Than Soe played for the Municipals at club level.

+International career

+Than Soe scoring against Thailand in 1972.

+Than Soe also represented the Burma national team in the 1970s.

 Career statistics

 International goals

 Scores and results list Burma's goal tally first, score column indicates score after each Than Soe goal.